mitanshibaria/JavaScript-Algorithms-and-Data-Structures/README.md

 Throughout these files, I used the JavaScript fundamentals like variables, arrays, objects, loops, functions, the DOM and more.

 I also engaged in Object Oriented Programming (OOP), Functional Programming, algorithmic thinking, how to work with local storage, and how to fetch data using an API.

+## Acknowledgments

+- This repository contains code inspired by or built upon concepts learned from [freeCodeCamp] (https://www.freecodecamp.org).